Recursive Program Synthesis from Sketches and Mixed-Quantifier Properties

 \section{Conclusions}

-We have presented a novel method for solving the mixed-quantifier synthesis problem for recursive programs.
-To our knowledge, ours is the first work to address this problem.
-Our algorithm reduces the mixed-quantifier synthesis problem to a $\forall^*$-synthesis problem using a Skolemization-based approach.
-This reduction works by creating additional obligations for the synthesis tool; the tool must synthesize witness-generating functions for the Skolem function symbols introduced by Skolemization.
-Then, our algorithm solves the $\forall^*$-synthesis problem using a sketching-based, enumerative, counterexample-guided approach.
-Our algorithm learns syntactic constraints from counterexamples to prune the candidate space and we use a prophylactic technique to avoid enumerating pruned candidates altogether.
-We have illustrated our technique through experimental evaluation involving 42 benchmarks.
-We saw that both our counterexample generalization and our prophylactic pruning techniques significantly improved the performance of our algorithm.
+We propose a novel method for synthesizing recursive programs from mixed-quantifier (MQ) specifications.
+Our tool, \toolname, solves 59/60 benchmarks in under 2 mins each, while the only other tool that can handle MQ specifications, \vamp, solves only 12/60.
+We acknowledge that this comparison is apples-to-oranges, since \vamp does not support sketching.
+Our algorithm learns syntactic constraints from counterexamples to prune the candidate space, and we use a prophylactic technique to avoid enumerating pruned candidates altogether.
+Both our counterexample generalization and our prophylactic pruning techniques significantly improved the performance of our algorithm.

-Going forward, we plan to investigate how generalizations of counterexamples can be shared across sketches.
-We would also like to investigate how a counterexample generator can be automatically configured or extended to improve the speed and likelihood of finding counterexamples by leveraging all the information obtained during synthesis (e.g., failed candidate programs, counterexamples).
-We are also interested in whether this information can be leveraged to automatically generate the helper lemmas, induction schemes, etc. that are needed for verifying the synthesized programs.